 - If self-help techniques do not appear to be helping, therapeutic approaches can be effective in the treatment of stress and depression.
 Counselling, psychotherapy and other forms of talking therapy can be useful in reducing symptoms in both conditions.

 - Cognitive behavioural therapy (CBT) is extremely popular in the treatment of both.
 CBT involves evaluating how an individual perceives difficult situations and understanding how one’s thoughts impact their emotions and behaviours.
 The individual and therapist then work together to alter these negative thought patterns and behaviours, in order to improve one’s negative feelings and experiences.
 CBT is particularly useful for individuals to recognise their own trigger points, and identify the positive actions one can take to cope with these.

 - For more severe forms of depression, antidepressants can also be an effective treatment.
 These medications aim to restore an imbalance of chemicals in the brain which are responsible for many of the observable symptoms.
 Research finds that combination approaches, where antidepressants are taken along with undergoing a type of therapy, can be particularly effective and can work better than any stand-alone treatment.
 Medication is typically not prescribed to those suffering from stress, unless the individual has also been diagnosed with another condition, such as anxiety or depression.
 In such cases, medications like antidepressants can be effective in treating these conditions and stress levels may be alleviated as a result.

-At Cognacity, we offer a Cognitive Behaviour Therapy (CBT)-based workshops with evidence-based research that they can improve levels of affective work-related rumination, chronic fatigue, and sleep quality.
+At Cognacity, we offer Cognitive Behaviour Therapy (CBT)-based workshops with evidence-based research that can improve levels of affective work-related rumination, chronic fatigue, and sleep quality.
 Contact the Cognacity Team and book your session to help beat employee stress and depression.